startling/cytoplasm/README.markdown

 Here are some things I think are exciting about it:

 * Cytoplasm makes really portable websites.
 It just outputs a bunch of HTML files that you can put pretty much anywhere.
 The build script, `cytoplasm`, will run anywhere you have Python installed.
-It's tested in 2.7.2 and 3.2.
+It's tested in 2.7.2.

 * It's really configurable.
 Almost everything Cytoplasm does is defined by your site's interpreters and controllers, which live in `_config.py` and `_controllers`, respectively.
 You can change anything there; interpreters are just functions with a certain decorator and controllers are just classes that inherit from `cytoplasm.controllers.Controller`.